awsdocs/amazon-emr-management-guide/doc_source/emr-clusters-in-a-vpc.md

 # Amazon VPC Options<a name="emr-clusters-in-a-vpc"></a>

-When launching an EMR cluster within a VPC, you can launch it within either a public or private subnet\.
-There are slight, notable differences in configuration, depending on the subnet type you choose for a cluster\.
+When you launch an Amazon EMR cluster within a VPC, you can launch it within either a public, private, or shared subnet\.
+There are slight but notable differences in configuration, depending on the subnet type you choose for a cluster\.

 ## Public Subnets<a name="emr-vpc-public-subnet"></a>